HSE banner

 Employers, managers etc. should never allow anyone who is unfit through drink or drugs to drive any vehicle.

-Where the workplace has contractors or visiting drivers, the site operator or principal employer should take check that they are competent to carry out their duties responsibly and carefully, for example by obtaining evidence of capability from the drivers or their employers.
+Where the workplace has contractors or visiting drivers, the site operator or principal employer should check they are competent to carry out their duties responsibly and carefully, for example by obtaining evidence of capability from the drivers or their employers.

 Training drivers